Unix Timestamp Converter

 How Unix Timestamps Work

 Unix time counts the seconds since the Unix epoch: midnight UTC on 1 January 1970.
-It is timezone-agnostic — a timestamp represents the same moment in time everywhere on earth.
-Converting to a human date requires applying a timezone offset.
+It is timezone-agnostic — a timestamp represents the same absolute moment in time everywhere on earth.
+Converting to a human-readable date always requires a timezone offset, which is why the same timestamp shows a different clock time in New York vs London vs Tokyo.

 Seconds vs Milliseconds